 The Netherlands is a land of windmills and canals…and so much more.
-Steeped in history, the country boasts a plethora of museums, a fantastic music scene, glorious cheese, delicious craft beer and a very liberal policy on pot and prostitutes.
+Steeped in history, the country boasts a plethora of museums, a fantastic music scene, glorious cheese, delicious Dutch craft beer and a very liberal policy on pot and prostitutes.
 So, now that you are inspired to travel there, use our tips for vicarious travel to the Netherlands!

-Movies Set in the Netherlands
+Movies Set in The Netherlands

 The Girl with a Pearl Earring, on the other hand, is a period film drama set in Delft, Holland in the 17th century (but was mostly filmed in Amsterdam).
 The story is a fictional account of Dutch artist Johannes Vermeer and his maid, Griet.
 The movie was adapted from a book of the same name.

-Books Set in the Netherlands
+Books Set in The Netherlands

 One of the most poignant and moving stories about the Holocaust is The Diary of Anne Frank.
 The book was the published diary of the young Jewish girl who was hiding in an Amsterdam house during World War II.
 The famous book has been made into a movie and a play, too.

-Food from the Netherlands
+Food From The Netherlands